mathvdd/Raspmaton/README.md

 This concisely describe my build of a photo booth with a Raspberry Pi 4.
 The primary use of this repository is personal notes but could help if you are trying to do the same thing.
 The features of the photo booth are:

-- No screen (The booth has a mirror and not a screen for people to pose)
+- No photo screen (The booth has a mirror and not a screen for people to pose)
+- optional oled info screen with relevant status messages
 - the shot is indicated by a led strip blinking
 - a fan is added for heat removal
 - the website is rather simple at the moment, but still has a lazyload feature (with lazysizes)